epu-ntua/FITMAN-Anlzer/UIapp/README.md

  ![alt tag](../screenshots/3.png)
 Figure 6: Project set-up

-Then, a user visits his central project page where all the created reports are stored (i.e. structured reports on existing data that have been collected in the back-end based on the project’s settings and in which the user is interested to navigate).
+Then, a user visits his central project page where all the created reports are stored (i.e. structured reports on existing data that have been collected in the back-end based on the project's settings and in which the user is interested to navigate).
 When visiting the FITMAN-Anlzer for the first time, the user views Figure 7, otherwise he navigates to Figure 8 where he can manage a set of already created reports, search for specific terms or order them according to their name, keywords, accounts, etc. By clicking on a report name, the user may view its settings and results.

 ------------------
-Anlzer’s main menu
+Anlzer's main menu
 ------------------

 On the top menu, the following options are provided to the user:
-•	Project Setup, used to modify the connectors’ and project’s settings.
+*	Project Setup, used to modify the connectors' and project's settings.
-•	Training, through which he can train the Sentiment Analysis Engine for his project purposes.
+*	Training, through which he can train the Sentiment Analysis Engine for his project purposes.
-•	Free Search, that allows him to have a glimpse of all data real-time (without requesting any particular structured query).
+*	Free Search, that allows him to have a glimpse of all data real-time (without requesting any particular structured query).
-•	About, used to access further information regarding the FITMAN-Anlzer
+*	About, used to access further information regarding the FITMAN-Anlzer
-•	Contact, which brings up a contact form to provide feedback to the SE owner.
+*	Contact, which brings up a contact form to provide feedback to the SE owner.
-•	Logout, which is used to log out of the service.
+*	Logout, which is used to log out of the service.

  ![alt tag](../screenshots/4.png)
 Figure 7: Reports Overview (1st time)